cbonoz/theta-studio/README.md

 - Renders live streams in a carousel / explorer format.
 - Allows toggling between theta categories
 - No user accounts required.
+- Allows users to focus on live streams without having to search through pre-recorded content.

 ## What we learned